-"Aircraft" includes, without limitation:
+"Aircraft\" includes, without limitation:

-- Any craft designed to move instruments, other cargo, and/or at least one person through the air such as helicopters or airplanes (rotary-wing or fixed-wing aircraft) - Unmanned aerial systems, unmanned aircraft, and/or unmanned aerial vehicles
+Any craft designed to move instruments, other cargo, and/or at least one person through the air such as helicopters or airplanes (rotary-wing or fixed-wing aircraft)

 For purposes of the JAG Program, a helicopter is considered a "police helicopter" only if it is used in the ordinary course to conduct law enforcement operations within the United States.
 Aircraft used as "police helicopters" are not prohibited under JAG, and therefore may be acquired with JAG funds in the ordinary course, to the extent otherwise allowable under the award.